gildas/posh-ic/README.md

 Get-ICUserStatus $cic
 Get-ICUserStatus $cic 'agent001'
 ```
->If a userId is not passed, it will use the currently logged on user
+>If a user id is not passed, it will use the currently logged on user

 **Get all users**
 ```posh